Routing and wavelength assignment in hybrid networks with classical and quantum signals: Problem Statement

 \section{Problem Statement}

-We consider an arbitrary physical topology of an optical network as a directed graph $G(N,L, W_T,W_Q)$ composed of N nodes and L optical fiber links. $W_T$ is the number of wavelengths in each link, while $W_Q$ is the number of reserved wavelengths for the QCh.
+We consider an arbitrary physical topology of an optical network as a directed graph $G(N,L, W_T,W_Q)$ composed of N nodes and L optical fiber links. $W_T$ is the number of wavelengths in each link, while $W_Q$ is the number of reserved wavelengths for the quantum channel.
 We consider quantum requests $R(s,d)$ where $s$ is the source node and $d$ is the destination node.
-In the experiments, we consider each quantum request includes four channels that must be established, the QKCh, the MBCh from $s$ to $d$ and from $d$ to $s$ and an additional classical channel, the TDCh.
-Moreover, we assume the network to be a small Software Defined QKD Network \cite{YWZB17} in which the distance between each pair of nodes is within a certain range, so that the intermediate nodes between source and destination do not need to act as Trusted Relay Nodes and can be bypassed using a node architecture like the proposed in \cite{DKZ20}.
-We assume distances no longer than 40 km.
+In the experiments, we consider each quantum request includes four channels that must be established: the quantum channel, two classical control channels (one from $s$ to $d$ and one from $d$ to $s$) and an additional classical channel for user data transmission.
+Moreover, we assume the network to be a small Software Defined QKD Network \cite{YWZB17} in which the distance between each pair of nodes is within a certain range, so that the intermediate nodes between source and destination do not need to act as Trusted Relay Nodes.
+We assume end-to-end distances no longer than \SI{40}{\kilo\meter}.

-In this scenario, multiplexing classical and quantum channels together can introduce over the latter undesired noise due to Raman Scattering or the four-wave-mixing effects \cite{CZY17}.
-We propose to reduce the the noise introduced by classical channels with two heuristics that allocate resources to the classical channels aiming at minimizing the shared distance with already established quantum channels.
+In this scenario, multiplexing classical and quantum channels together can introduce in the latter undesired noise due to Raman Scattering or four-wave-mixing effects \cite{CZY17}.
+We propose to reduce the the noise introduced by classical channels with three heuristics that allocate resources to the classical channels in a way that minimizes the shared distance with already established quantum channels.